ICT-Owls/ICT-Owls.github.io/index.md

 ## About the project

-Our project is a carpooling website where the core feature is carpooling to events that users can create.
-The website will also have some other nice features such as allowing users to view their friends events, and allowing event hosts to invite people to those events.
+Our project is a website where the core feature is facilitating carpooling to sport events.
+Users will be able to create an account, register an event, and invite people to that event.
+Participants of the event have the option to offer to drive others to the event, or request that someone drive them to the event.

+The concept was proposed by [SolidSport](https://solidsport.com/) as something that could be integrated into their platform for broadcasting live sport events.

 ## Sprints